Free Shipping on most orders over $89

 • Need to replace cartridges every 2-3 years

-Diatomaceous Earth (DE) filters
+Diatomaceous Earth (DE) pool filters

 Diatomaceous Earth (DE) filters contain grids covered in a crumbly white powder that captures unwanted contaminants but allows water to flow through.
 The powder is made from crushed fossils of single-celled algae called diatoms.
 Diatoms contain high amounts of silica, which lends DE the bulk of its filtration power.
 Silica is also a major component of sand.

-Pros of DE filters:
+Pros of DE pool filters

 • Most effective filtration